 C Unpaid Leaves of Absence

-The university's policies with respect to unpaid leaves of absence and entrepreneurial leaves of absence are set forth in OHR Policy 6.45, www.hr.osu.edu/policy/index.aspx.
+The university's policies with respect to unpaid leaves of absence and entrepreneurial leaves of absence are set forth in OHR Policy 6.45.
 Unpaid leave of absence is normally granted only in special circumstances.

 D Faculty Professional Leave